Essex County Restraining Order Lawyer

 If you are facing a Final Restraining Order (FRO), do not wait to speak with an attorney.
 The legal process moves very quickly, so there will not be a lot of time to prepare for your restraining order hearing.

-Contact West Orange NJ Restraining Order Lawyers for a Free Consultation
+Contact West Orange Restraining Order Lawyers for a Free Consultation

-If you are involved in a restraining order case in Essex County, the attorneys at the Tormey Law Firm understand the nuances of domestic violence law in New Jersey and know how to contest your restraining order and criminal charges.
+If you are involved in a restraining order case in Essex County, the attorneys at our law office understand the nuances of domestic violence law in New Jersey and know how to contest your restraining order and criminal charges.
 We are available 24-7, so call us now at 201-654-3464 to discuss your case.
 You can also fill out the online contact form to schedule a meeting at our office in Newark, NJ.